Best time to start planning for college? NOW!

 Your student will likely change their mind many times about what career path they would like to take.
 Helping your student figure out what they want to be when they grow up can be difficult, but it’s a critically important step in keeping post-secondary education affordable.

 Talk with your child about your own education and career path, including twists and turns you may have encountered along the way.
-Ask your child about what they are passionate about, what they dream about becoming and what they thing they are good at.
+Ask your child about what they are passionate about, what they dream about becoming and what they think they are good at.
 Help your child imagine life with a certain career and role play what a day on that job might be like.
 Once your child has a career in mind, it’s easier to figure out which type of college education they will need.

 There are some useful resources out there to help guide your child in understanding their own interests.
 With Junior Achievement they can take a personality quiz to see what careers they fit into and Inspire Wisconsin can help link your child with career professionals.
+Here is a guide to help teach your kids about money and investing as well.

 The Wisconsin Department of Public Instruction is working to integrate career planning into our K-12 schools statewide.
 Learn more about those efforts by clicking here.